• Home

 Later that March, Congress passed the CARES Act, also known as the Coronavirus Aid, Relief, and Economic Security Act which codified those relief measures and established a formal expiration date for them originally ending Sept.
 30, 2020.

-In August, 2020, President Trump ordered an extension of the deadline, requesting that loan payments continue to be suspended, collections to remain halted, and interest be kept at zero percent on federal student loans until Dec.
+In August, 2020, then-President Donald Trump ordered an extension of the deadline, requesting that loan payments continue to be suspended, collections to remain halted, and interest be kept at zero percent on federal student loans until Dec.
 31, 2020.
 That measure was again extended in December 2020 until Jan.
 31, 2021.

 Which leads us to the executive order issued by President Joe Biden, which extended the original expiration date of the CARES Act student loan relief measures until Sept.
 30, 2021.